craftcms/docs/docs/5.x/system/routing.md

 ::: tip
 Custom error templates are only used when [Dev Mode](config5:devMode) is **disabled**.
 When it’s enabled, an exception view will be rendered instead.
 Note that `devMode` may also be set via the `CRAFT_DEV_MODE` [environment override](../configure.md#environment-overrides)!

+Logged-in control panel users can enable **Show full exception views when Dev Mode is disabled** in their [preferences](user-management.md).
 :::

+If Craft _can’t_ find an appropriate template, it renders the built-in front-end error template.
+This view can be customized via CSS using the <config5:systemTemplateCss> config setting.
+Full reference for the CSS variables used on this page are [available in the source](https://github.com/craftcms/cms/blob/5.x/src/web/assets/theme/dist/fe.css). <Since ver="5.6.0" feature="Customizable front-end error templates" />

 ### Redirection <Since ver="5.6.0" feature="Redirects config file" />